frlender/Jandas/API.md

 constructor(arr:T[][], options:DataFrameArrInitOptions): DataFrame<T>
 constructor(arr:Obj<T>[],options:DataFrameInitOptions): DataFrame<T>
 ```
 Construct a dataframe.
 The first argument could be a matrix in the form of an array of arrays or an array of objects with the same keys.
-The second argument is optional and used to set index or columns for the dataframe.
-If the first argument is an array of objects, onlyh index can be set.
+The second argument is optional and used to set index and columns for the dataframe.
+If the first argument is an array of objects, only index can be set.

 \
 **DataFrame.transpose**